rpi-ecse-graduate-council/bylaws/README.md

-# How to Edit the ECSE GC Constitution
+# How to Edit the ECSE GC Bylaws

 Welcome!
-This guide explains how to edit these bylaws even if you've never used LaTeX before.
+This guide explains how to edit the bylaws even if you've never used LaTeX before.
 Don't worry—it's actually quite simple.

 ---